lostintangent/gistpad/README.md

 - `Gistpad: Git SSO` - Specifies whether to enable single sign-in (SSO) with the `git` CLI, when you've already authenticated with github.com.
 Defaults to `true`.

-- `Gistpad > Image: Paste Format`: Specifies the markup format to use when pasting an image into a gist file.
+* `GistPad > Comments: Show Thread` - Specifies when to show the comment thread UI whenever you open a Gist file.
 Can be set to one of the following values:

+  - `always`: Always display the comment thread whenever you open a Gist file.
+You can manually collapse it as needed.
+  - `never`: Never automatically open the comment thread when you open a Gist file.
+You can manually expand it as needed.
+  - `whenNotEmpty` _(default)_: Automatically display the comment thread whenever there are actually comments in a Gist file.
+Otherwise, leave it collapsed.
+  -

+- `Gistpad > Images: Paste Format`: Specifies the markup format to use when pasting an image into a gist file.
+Can be set to one of the following values:

   - `markdown` _(default)_: Pastes the image reference using `Markdown` format (e.g. `![image](link)`).
   - `html`: Pastes the image reference using `HTML` format (e.g. `<img src="link" />`).
 Note, when you paste an image into an HTML file, it will always use this format type, regardless what the setting is.

-- `Gistpad > Image: Paste Type`: Specifies the method to use when pasting an image into a gist file.
+- `Gistpad > Images: Paste Type`: Specifies the method to use when pasting an image into a gist file.
 Can be set to one of the following values:

   - `file` _(default)_: The pasted image is uploaded as a `.png` to the gist, and a reference is added to file it's pasted into.
   - `base64`: The pasted image is base64-encoded and then embedded into the gist file.

-* `GistPad > Playground: Auto Run` - Specifies when to automatically run the code for a playground.
+* `GistPad > Playgrounds: Auto Run` - Specifies when to automatically run the code for a playground.
 Can be set to one of the following values:

   - `onEdit` _(default)_: Will re-run the playground automatically as you type.
   - `onSave`: Will re-run the playground when you save a file.
   - `never`: Don't automatically re-run the playground, and instead, only run it when the `GistPad: Run Playground` command is executed.

-* `GistPad > Playground: Auto Save` - Specifies whether to automatically save your playground files (every 30s).
+* `GistPad > Playgrounds: Auto Save` - Specifies whether to automatically save your playground files (every 30s).
 If you've already set the `Files: Auto Save` setting to `afterDelay`, then that setting will be respected.
 Defaults to `true`.

-* `GistPad > Playground: Include Markup` - Specifies whether to include a markup file (`index.html`) when creating new web playgrounds.
+* `GistPad > Playgrounds: Include Markup` - Specifies whether to include a markup file (`index.html`) when creating new web playgrounds.
 Defaults to `true`.

-* `GistPad > Playground: Include Stylesheet` - Specifies whether to include a stylesheet file (`style.css`) when creating new web playgrounds.
+* `GistPad > Playgrounds: Include Stylesheet` - Specifies whether to include a stylesheet file (`style.css`) when creating new web playgrounds.
 Defaults to `true`.

-* `GistPad > Playground: Layout` - Specifies how to layout the editor windows when opening a playground.
+* `GistPad > Playgrounds: Layout` - Specifies how to layout the editor windows when opening a playground.
 Can be set to one of the following values:

   - `grid`: Opens a 2x2 grid of editors, with the editors and preview window occupying an equal amount of space.
   - `preview`: Simply opens the full-screen preview window.
 This is useful for interacting with complex playgrounds or viewing other's playgrouds.